Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 4token 8: physical block, slot = (5, 0)

-5token 10: physical block, slot = (5, 2)vLLM combines PagedAttention with a sophisticated scheduler that manages the lifecycle of requests.
+5token 10: physical block, slot = (5, 2)vLLM combines PagedAttention with a scheduler that manages the lifecycle of requests.
 Because memory is now a shared resource managed much like an operating system's virtual memory, the scheduler must gracefully handle preemption when the GPU's memory capacity is fully exhausted.

 Suppose a two-rank deployment serves an 80-layer model with 8 KV heads, head dimension 128, FP16 cache, and an 8K context window.
 From the table earlier, that cache adds 320 KiB per token, or 2.5 GiB per full request across the model.
 If the KV heads are evenly sharded over the two ranks, each rank stores 1.25 GiB of that request.
 Applying the paper's under-4% tail-waste result as an estimate gives about 1.30 GiB per rank.[1]